 Ways to address communication issues

-If communication issues are affecting your life, consider a combination of the following:
+If communication issues are affecting your life, consider a combination of the following to improve communication skills and open communication pathways:

-- Therapy: Most therapists have the skills to help improve communication and any associated or underlying mental health challenges.
-Depending on the aspects of your life affected, consider individual, couples, family or group therapy.
+- Therapy: Most therapists have the skills to address issues and have better understanding of any associated or underlying mental health challenges.
+Depending on the aspects of your life affected, whether you face problems in the workplace or at home, consider individual, couples, family or group therapy, where you can strengthen communication skills in a private setting.

 - Support or educational groups: You don’t necessarily have to go to therapy to learn communication skills.
-Group communication skills, social skills and assertiveness skills training classes can be a great way to learn and practice in a social, supportive setting.
+Group communication skills, social skills and assertiveness skills training classes can be a wonderful way to learn active listening skills and other communication tools, and practice in a social, supportive setting.
+This is a terrific way to find effective, positive feedback with real people.
+Group sessions can be effective for many organizations to address these issues, so employees understand each other, families and partners improve their interpersonal communication patterns, and children learn appropriate ways to express themselves.
 Search online for groups running in your local area.

 - Social support: Communication issues can make it difficult to ask for the social support and help you need.
 However, it is important to stay connected.
 Reaching out to friends and family for help or to talk things over is important.

-- Online resources: Explore self-guided psychological and communication skills resources online.
+- Online resources: Explore self-guided psychological and communication skills resources online if you’re encountering difficulties with different schedules.
 Online research can also help you broaden your world view, which can help you to communicate with people of different cultures or identities.

-- Speech therapy: If communication issues are related to language problems, working with a speech therapist can be a great help.
+- Speech therapy: If communication issues are related to language problems, working with a speech therapist can be a significant help.
 The American Speech-Language-Hearing Association website is a good place to start.

 - Helplines: If you need immediate support, call 1-800-273-8255, or go to the National Suicide Prevention Lifeline website.